 The first Snapchat logo replicates the Picaboo icon.
 It depicts a smiling ghost with a protruding tongue, a round head, two short arms, and an irregular base.
 It resembles the classic sheet costume for Halloween.

 In the new logo, the ghost became faceless.
 According to the app’s owners, every user is the face of Snapchat.
 However, skeptics suspect entirely different reasons for the redesign.
-In their opinion, changes to the graphic sign are related to a lawsuit filed by one of the Picaboo creators regarding a copyright violation.
+In their opinion, changes to the graphic sign are related to a lawsuit filed by one of Picaboo’s creators alleging a copyright violation.

 2019 – today

 Snapchat’s most infamous logo update marked 2019.
-The developers made the outline of the ghost thicker and darker, which sparked a wave of criticism.
+The developers made the ghost’s outline thicker and darker, prompting widespread criticism.
 The changes were not announced, but an improved version of the app with bug fixes and a new icon suddenly appeared in the iOS App Store.

-This was supposed to go unnoticed, but users noticed the picture immediately.
+This was supposed to go unnoticed, but users immediately noticed the image.
 They began submitting petitions and writing negative reviews in the App Store.
 Many people have deleted Snapchat from their phones because of the ugly icon, in their opinion.
-In turn, the leaders of Snap Inc. stated that the thick outline makes the logo more noticeable and attractive.
+In turn, Snap Inc.’s leaders stated that the thick outline makes the logo more noticeable and attractive.

 Font and Colors

-The appearance of the Ghostface Chilian mascot is associated with Picaboo.
+The Ghostface Chilian mascot’s appearance is associated with Picaboo.
 If you split this word into logical parts, you get “Pic a Boo” and “ghost photo.”
-Using a cartoon image, the creators of Snapchat initially played with the concept of disappearing photos.
-Notably, the content is not completely removed from the app: it is saved in memory, but users lose access to it.
+Using a cartoon image, Snapchat’s creators initially explored the concept of disappearing photos.
+Notably, the content is not fully removed from the app; it is retained in memory, but users no longer have access to it.
 The ghost logo says, ‘If you don’t see something, it doesn’t mean it doesn’t exist. ‘

 A white ghost, outlined in black, is inside a yellow square with rounded corners.
-Initially, the background was a gradient, with voluminous shadows and highlighting.
+Initially, the background was a gradient with volumetric shadows and highlights.
 Then, it became bright and uniform.
-According to Snap Inc., the shade used is Pantone Yellow U or Hex 0xFFFC00.
-The developers searched for a suitable color for a long time, studying the logos of their competitors.
-In the end, they chose yellow because no one else had it.
+According to Snap Inc., the shade used is Pantone Yellow U (Hex 0xFFFC00).
+The developers spent a long time searching for a suitable color, studying competitors’ logos.
+Ultimately, they chose yellow because no one else had it.

 Video